Skip to content

 Network

-Set placement to cluster if the nodes should be interconnected (e.g. if you'd like to use them for multi-node tasks).
-In that case, dstack will provision all nodes in the same backend and region.
+To ensure the nodes of the fleet are interconnected (e.g., if you'd like to use them for multi-node tasks), set placement to cluster.
+In this case, dstack will provision all nodes in the same backend and region and configure optimal inter-node connectivity.

 Note that cloud fleets aren't supported for the kubernetes, vastai, and runpod backends.